Associate Professor of Greek, Latin, and Ancient Mediterranean Studies and Humanities

 Greek, Latin, and Ancient Mediterranean Studies Department

 Division of Literature and Languages

-I earned a BA in History and a BA in Classics and Ancient Mediterranean Studies from Penn State University in 2006, and my PhD in 2013 from the Interdepartmental Program in Classical Art and Archaeology (IPCAA) at the University of Michigan.
-Before coming to Reed in 2015, I taught at Kalamazoo College and Valparaiso University.
-My teaching and research interests both center on the history and archaeology of the ancient Mediterranean, in particular during the Hellenistic period (323-30 BCE).
-Geographically, I focus on the Eastern Mediterranean and Near East, especially Egypt.
-However, my broader interests encompass issues of cross-cultural interaction, imperialism, and material culture across the entire ancient Mediterranean, from the end of the Bronze Age (ca. 1200 BCE) into Late Antiquity (ca. 700 CE).
-My research specifically focuses on the archaeology of death and burial, and uses data from human burials to understand the social structures and practices of ancient societies.
-I am a field archaeologist, and I have excavated in Israel, Poland, and Egypt, where I conducted the field component of my dissertation research at the cemetery site of Abydos (a short article summarizing my finds can be found here).
-Recently I received a fellowship to undertake research in Cyprus.
+Tom earned a BA in History and a BA in Classics and Ancient Mediterranean Studies from Penn State University in 2006, and a PhD in 2013 from the Interdepartmental Program in Classical Art and Archaeology (IPCAA) at the University of Michigan.
+Before coming to Reed in 2015, he taught at Kalamazoo College and Valparaiso University.
+His teaching and research interests center on archaeology and history of the Eastern Mediterranean, in particular Egypt and Cyprus during the Hellenistic period (323-30 BCE).
+Tom’s research, which has been supported by the National Science Foundation and a Fulbright award, focuses on the archaeology of death and burial and the archaeology of imperialism, with a particular interest in cross-cultural interaction and its effect on material culture.
+He is a field archaeologist, with excavation experience in Israel, Poland, Egypt, and Cyprus.
+He is currently co-director of the Pyla-Kousopetria Archaeological Project’s (PKAP) excavations at the site of Vigla, Cyprus.
+The project includes an archaeological field school, which Reed students have participated in since 2018.

 Greek, Latin, and Ancient Mediterranean Studies Department webpage